arcusmaximus/CSystemTools/README.md

 ```
 Extract the specified archives to a folder.
 Example: `unpack Arc01.dat Arc04.dat scenarios`

+This command will also print the version number of the archive format at the very beginning (e.g. "Archive version: 23").
+This is needed for the "pack" command later on.

 ```
-CSystemArc pack folder index.dat content1.dat content2.dat ...
+CSystemArc pack version folder index.dat content1.dat content2.dat ...
 ```
 Pack a folder into one or more archive files.
 The archive files will be completely overwritten (files that are in the original archives but not in the folder will be lost).
-Example: `pack scenarios Arc01.dat Arc04.dat`
+Example: `pack 23 scenarios Arc01.dat Arc04.dat`

 ```
 CSystemArc readconfig Arc00.dat config.xml